3 November 1975 Bangladeshi coup d'état: Events

-As it appeared a military confrontation was imminent, AVM Muhammad Ghulam Tawab, the Chief of the Air Staff, was able convince the rebels to negotiate their way out of power.
-Tawab was appointed to his position by the rebels, after the assassination of Sheikh Mujibur Rahman.
+As it appeared a military confrontation was imminent, Air Vice-Marshal Muhammad Ghulam Tawab, the Chief of the Air Staff, was able to convince the rebels to negotiate their way out of power.
+Tawab was appointed to his position by the rebels after the assassination of Sheikh Mujibur Rahman.
 The rebels agreed on the conditions that they be provided safe passage to Thailand.

 On 4 November 1975, Khaled was promoted to Major General and made the Chief of Army Staff.
 Ziaur Rahman was forced to retire from service and placed under house arrest in Dhaka Cantonment.
-Justice Abu Sadat Mohammad Sayem, the Chief Justice of Bangladesh, was made President and replaced Khondaker Mostaq.
+Justice Abu Sadat Mohammad Sayem, the Chief Justice of Bangladesh, was made president and replaced Khondaker Mostaq.
 Khaled Mosharraf ordered the arrests of KM Obaidur Rahman, Nurul Islam Manzur, Shah Moazzam Hossain, and Taheruddin Thakur, who were Awami League politicians who had aligned themselves with Mostaq Ahmad.

 Aftermath

 Jail Killing

 On 3 November 1975, before the rebels went on exile, they killed four Awami League leaders in jail: Syed Nazrul Islam, former vice president and acting president of Bangladesh, Tajuddin Ahmad, former prime minister of Bangladesh, Muhammad Mansur Ali, former prime minister of Bangladesh, and Abul Hasnat Muhammad Qamaruzzaman, former home minister of Bangladesh.